kubedb/docs/docs/guides/pgpool/tls/overview.md

 10. When it finds all the tls-secret, it creates the related `StatefulSets` so that Pgpool database can be configured with TLS/SSL.

-In the next doc, we are going to show a step by step guide on how to configure a `Pgpool` database with TLS/SSL.
+In the next doc, we are going to show a step-by-step guide on how to configure a `Pgpool` database with TLS/SSL.